-A planned gift establishes a legacy at Trinity for generations to come.
+A Bequest or Planned Gift establishes a legacy at Trinity for generations to come.
 It can also offer you and your family substantial financial benefits and tax savings.

 Many alumnae, alumni, parents and friends have included Trinity in their estate plans through bequests, charitable remainder trusts, charitable lead trusts, and other forms of planned giving.

 To learn more about including Trinity in your estate planning, contact Kathleen Zeifang, Director of Major Gifts and Planned Giving at 202-884-9705 or by email at firstname.lastname@example.org.
 You may also contact the Development Office at 202-884-9720, or email@example.com.

 The simplest way to make a planned gift is to make a bequest in your will.
 Following are some examples of various types of bequests:

 Specific bequests are used to make a gift of a specific dollar amount or specific assets, such as securities.

 Residuary bequests are used to give all or a portion of the rest, residue, and remainder of your estate after payment of expenses and any specific amounts designated to other beneficiaries.

 Unrestricted: The most useful type of bequest is unrestricted, allowing the funds to be allocated by Trinity wherever the need is greatest.